datatrust/direct-api-examples/README.md

 Once you've received your token, try out some of the examples already hosted at http://www.gopdatatrust.com/examples/, or download them from this repository.
 We recommend trying out query.html, bigcsv.html, or report.html first.
 These small example pages are self-contained, and can even be loaded into a web browser without hosting.

+Update 8/6/2014: We've added an external example section.
+If you've got something you've built that you'd like to show off, let us know.